LLNL/sundials/doc/cvode/guide/source/Introduction.rst

 Fixed a bug in the CUDA and HIP vectors where :c:func:`N_VMaxNorm` would return the minimum positive floating-point value for the zero vector.

+Added support for GPU enabled SuperLU_DIST and SuperLU_DIST v8.x.x.
+Removed support for SuperLU_DIST v6.x.x or older.

+CMake 3.18.0 or newer is now required for CUDA support.

 Fixed a memory leak where the projection memory would not be deallocated when calling :c:func:`CVodeFree`.